 U.S. High Yield Corporate Bond Spreads

-U.S. High Yield Corporate Bond Spreads While tight high-yield credit spreads often indicate strong market confidence, they can also be a warning sign of excessive investor complacency.
-Given this dual nature, it’s crucial for investors to monitor credit spreads closely.
+U.S. High Yield Corporate Bond Spreads While tight high-yield credit spreads generally reflect robust market confidence, they can also serve as a warning of excessive investor complacency.
+Given this dual nature, it’s crucial to monitor credit spreads closely.
 Image: Topdown Charts

 Bond Flows